eluckie/can-we-talk/README.md

 ## Prompt Description

-Start by taking the first class session(s) to focus on understanding Redux state management and following the flow of data between React and Redux.
-Practice combining reducers.

-Then take the next class session(s) to add action creators and constants.

-Then, take the remaining class session(s) to put the finishing touches on your project and consider experimenting with lifecycle methods.

-Sites like Reddit, HackerNews and others offer a collection of different pages or forums where users may post news, pictures, and other information around a certain topic.
-Other users can then upvote or downvote content.
-The more upvotes an item receives, the higher it's displayed on the list.
 Recreate a basic subreddit and/or vote-based discussion board using React and Redux.
 Here are some user stories to get you started:

 * As a user, I want to enter content into a form and submit to create a new post.
 * As a user, I want my new posts to include a timestamp.
 And I want to see when other listings were posted, too.